Coastal management: History

 Coastal engineering of harbours began with the origin of maritime traffic, perhaps before 3500 B.C.
 Docks, breakwaters and other harbour works were built by hand, often in a grand scale.

-Ancient harbour works are still visible.
-Most of the grander ancient harbor works disappeared following the fall of the Western Roman Empire.

-Most coastal efforts were directed to port structures.
-Venice and its lagoon is an example of measures not related to ports.
-Protection of the shore in Italy, England and the Netherlands began in the 6th century or earlier.
-The ancients understood phenomena such as Mediterranean currents and wind patterns and the wind-wave cause-effect link.

-The Romans introduced many innovations in harbor design.
+The Romans introduced many innovations in harbour design.
 They built walls underwater and constructed solid breakwaters.
 These structures were made using Roman concrete.
+Vitruvius described three methods for building port structures (De Architectura, 5, 12).
+Other types of port structure such as rubble mounds and arched breakwaters built by means of timber floating caissons were used also.

-In some cases wave reflection was used to prevent silting.
-They used surface-height breakwaters to trip the waves before they reached the main breakwater.
-They were the first dredgers in the Netherlands to maintain the harbour at Velsen.
+Romans were the first dredgers in the Netherlands to maintain the harbour at Velsen.
 Silting problems there were solved when the previously sealed solid piers were replaced with new "open"-piled jetties.

+Ancient harbour works are still visible, but most of them disappeared following the fall of the Western Roman Empire even if submerged remains are sometimes still visible under water.

+Although most coastal efforts were directed to port structures, Venice and its lagoon is an example of measures not related to ports.
+Protection of the shore in Italy, England and the Netherlands began in the 6th century or earlier.